About the Profession

 “RDH” means “Registered Dental Hygienist.”
 The RDH credential identifies a dental hygienist as a licensed oral health professional.
 State licensure requirements typically require that a dental hygienist must graduate from a nationally accredited dental hygiene education program, successfully pass a national written examination, and a state or regional clinical examination.

 Dental hygienists are graduates of accredited dental hygiene education programs in colleges and universities, and must take written and clinical exams before they are allowed to practice.
 In addition to treating patients directly, dental hygienists also work as educators, researchers, and administrators.
-At UAMS, dental hygiene graduates can receive either a Bachelor of Science or an Associate of Science degree.
-Students must complete a minimum of 39 semester credits of prerequisite college coursework prior to being admitted into the UAMS dental hygiene program.
+At UAMS, dental hygiene graduates can receive a Bachelor of Science degree.
+Students must complete a minimum of 51 semester credits of prerequisite college coursework prior to being admitted into the UAMS dental hygiene program.

 Scope of Practice